 When you can bring your calendar everywhere you go, and with the built-in notifications, you’ll never forget another meeting again!

 Who could cover Google’s top tools without mentioning Google Gmail, one of the world’s most popular email services?
 Gmail is used both privately and by businesses for communications.
-As of February 2015, Gmail boasts 425 million users, and that user base continues to grow.
-Over 5 million businesses use Gmail as the platform for their email communications.
-We love Google so much here at MakeUseOf that we offer both a free beginner’s guide, as well as a power user guide to the popular email service.
+As of July 2017, Gmail boasts 1.2 billion users, and that user base continues to grow.
+Millions of businesses use Gmail as the platform for their email communications.
+We love Google so much here at MakeUseOf that we offer both a free beginner’s guide , as well as a power user guide to the popular email service.

 It doesn’t get much more ubiquitous than that.

 One of the longest-running tools available with your Google account is Google Tasks.
 Tasks used to be an embedded feature in Gmail, but now you’ll find it as part of your Gmail account.
 Tasks comes up as a pop-up window, or you can open it in its own window by clicking the slanted arrow in the upper right corner of the pop-up.